About the acreage release

 Oil and gas companies can participate in the acreage release by:

-Anyone who has an interest in areas that may be released for bidding can have their say when we consult on nominated areas.
+Anyone interested in areas that may be released for bidding can have their say when we consult on nominated areas.

-The offshore petroleum industry is invited to shape the acreage release each year.
+The offshore petroleum industry is invited to shape the acreage release.
 You can submit nominations for release areas to be considered.

 Before you start